dhruvasagar/vim-table-mode/README.md

   - **Cell Text Object** :

       Tableize provides a text object for manipulating table cells.
-By default it's `tc`, but that can be changed if you wish to by setting the `g:table_mode_cell_text_object` option.
+By default it's <kbd>tc</kbd>, but that can be changed if you wish to by setting the `g:table_mode_cell_text_object` option.

       This is intelligent in the sense that if you use it to delete the